lohnjouis/mp4-ocr-analyzer/README.md

 - Uses PySide6 + OpenCV + RapidOCR + ONNX Runtime backend packages

 ## Installation
+Download the EXE from the releases page, or, if you want to use CPU/CUDA mode:

 From the project directory, run one of: